 History

-The new High Bridge was formally dedicated by President Rutherford B. Hayes on September 17, 1879.
-4 Hayes, his sons Birchard and Rutherford, and Civil War General William T. Sherman attended as guests of the railroad.
+President Rutherford B. Hayes officially inaugurated the High Bridge on September 17, 1879.
+4 He was accompanied by his sons, Birchard and Rutherford, and the esteemed Civil War General William T. Sherman, all of whom were honored guests of the railroad company.

 The High Bridge was declared an engineering landmark in 1986 by the American Society of Civil Engineers.
 2 3 4